GitauHarrison/notes/flask_tables.md

 ![Hello Flask World](images/flask_tables/hello-world.png)

 The `errors` module generally handles errors that come about as a result of using the application.
 We will use the `errorhandler` decorator to handle errors.
 Let us create two templates called `404.html` and `500.html`.
 These templates will be used to display the error messages.
-They will also allow the user to safely navigate back to the home pag of the application.
+They will also allow the user to safely navigate back to the home page of the application.

 ```python
 (tables_project) $ mkdir app/templates/errors